qmachine/qmachine/docs/ruby.rst

 storage for the message-passing interface, and it does not yet have the ability to log traffic data directly into a database.

+..
+The SQLite_ bindings are still present in the repository, but the presence
+.. of the `sqlite3 gem`_ disables deployment to Heroku.

 .. https://badge.fury.io/rb/qm.png
 .. https://gemnasium.com/qmachine/qm-ruby.png